Determine which course type to choose

 Calendar-Based Release Dates

-Calendar-Based courses allow you to choose the calendar dates on which lessons will become available to your students.
+Calendar-Based courses allow you to choose the calendar dates on which modules will become available to your students.
 This type of course is particularly good if you're planning to have your students move through your course as a group, with set start and end dates.

 For example, if you want to start your course this Thursday, and release a new lesson every Thursday for 6 weeks, you would choose the "Calendar-Based Release Dates" option.